Webners1/OStrike/packages/zen-bull-netting/docs/src/src/ZenBullNetting.sol/contract.ZenBullNetting.md

 ### _queueEth

-*queue ETH for deposit into ZenBull*
+*queue BCH for deposit into ZenBull*

 ```solidity